the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 loop 6 times
     user rolls all the dice
-    display the rolled dice value
+    display the rolled dice values
-    display the which scoring_options the user can choose
+    display the scoring_options

     loop 3 times
         user chooses which dice to re-roll
-        re-roll each dice the user choose
+        re-roll each die the user chooses

-    user chooses how to score the current round remove the scooring option chosen from the scoring_options list update score variable based on this round's score
+    user chooses how to score the current round remove the chosen scoring option from the scoring_options list update score variable based on this round's score

 display score
 ```